Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \item"{(5)}" the specializations $r$, include primitive roots of the edge groups in the graded abelian decomposition of the rigid or solid limit group $Term$ that are associated with the specialization $(x,p,q,a)$, and they indicate what powers of the primitive roots are covered by the associated Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic Collapse Extra PS resolutions (i.e., by the resolutions that are associated with the specializations $y$, $u$, and $v$).

-\item"{(6)}" the specializations $r_j$, $j=1,\ldots,n$, include primitive roots of the edge groups in the graded abelian decompositions of the rigid or solid limit group terminal limit groups of the Extra PS resolutions that are associated with the specializations $(v_j,p,q,a)$, $j=1,\ldots,n$, and they indicate what powers of the primitive roots are covered by the associated Generic Collapse Extra PS resolutions, i.e., by the resolutions that are associated with the specializations $u$. \endroster
+\item"{(6)}" the specializations $r_j$, $j=1,\ldots,n$, include primitive roots of the edge groups in the graded abelian decompositions of the terminal rigid or solid limit groups of the Extra PS resolutions that are associated with the specializations $(v_j,p,q,a)$, $j=1,\ldots,n$, and they indicate what powers of the primitive roots are covered by the associated Generic Collapse Extra PS resolutions, i.e., by the resolutions that are associated with the specializations $u$. \endroster

-The specializations $(x,y,u,v,p,q,a)$ that satisfy properties (1)-(6) form "proof statements" for validation that $(p,q) \in L(p,q)$.
+The specializations $(x,y,u,v,r,p,q,a)$ that satisfy properties (1)-(6) form "proof statements" for validation that $(p,q) \in L(p,q)$.
 By our standard methods (presented in section 5 of [Se1]), with this collection of specializations we can canonically associate a finite collection of graded limit groups (which is the Zariski closure of the collection).
 We view each of these (finitely many) limit groups, as graded with respect to the parameter subgroup $<q,a>$.
-We associate with each such limit group its graded taut Makanin-Razborov diagram (see proposition 2.5 in [Se4] for the construction of the taut Makanin-Razborov diagram), and with each resolution in the diagram we associate its (graded) completion.
+We associate with each such limit group its graded taut Makanin-Razborov diagram (see proposition 2.5 in [Se4] for the construction of the taut Makanin-Razborov diagram), and with each (taut) resolution in the diagram we associate its (graded) completion.

 We continue with each of the obtained graded completions in parallel.
 Given a graded completion, we associate with it the collection of sequences:

 for which: \roster \item"{(1)}" $\{(z_{\ell},x_{\ell},y_{\ell},v_{\ell},u_{\ell},r_{\ell},p_{\ell},q_{\ell})\}$ is a test sequence of one of the obtained graded completions.